ml4ai/automates-v2/docs/source/air_spec.md

 ### Identifier Gensym

 One of the outputs of program analysis is a functionally equivalent version of the original source code and lambda functions (described below), both expressed in Python (as the intermediate target language).
-All identifiers in the output Python must match identifiers in GrFN.
+All identifiers in the output Python must match identifiers in AIR.
 Since capturing the semantics (particularly the namespace and scope context) results in a representation that does not appear to be consistently expressible in legal Python symbol names, we will use `<gensym>`s that can be represented (generally more compactly) as legal Python names and associated uniquely with identifiers.

 >FUTURE: Create a hashing function that can translate uniquely back and forth between `<gensym>`s and identifier strings.